MaoZiming/papers/7-datacenter/72-lightvm.md

 ## Key technique
 * **Unikernels**: create minimalistic VMs where a pared-down OS is directly linked to the application.
 * Unikernels: tiny virtual machines where a minimalistic operating system (such as MiniOS) is linked directly with the target application.
-* **Tinyx**: an automatic build system that we have built to create a tiny Linux distribution around a specified application.
+* **Tinyx**: an automatic build system to create a tiny Linux distribution around a specified application.
   * The **Tinyx** build system takes two inputs: an **application** to build the image for (e.g., **nginx**) and the **platform** the image will be running on (e.g., a **Xen VM**).
   * A middle path between a highly specialized unikernel, requiring porting applications to a minimalistic OS, and a full-fledged general purpose OS VM that supports a large number of applications out of the box but incurs performance overhead.
 * An image that are **a few MBs** in size.
 * Insight: typically a VM runs one application, and that application is only using a small subset of libraries and services.
-(We can shrink the size of the VM to only those services and libraries
+We can shrink the size of the VM to only those services and libraries.
-* The time to get unikernel to work is quite staggering.

 ![alt text](images/72-lightvm/xenstore-vs-noxs.png)
 - Xen runs the special VM `dom0` that is in charge of managing the machine.